-FIGURE 5-10: SJMDP LAKE CREEK PROJECT AREA
+FIGURE 5-5: SJMDP LAKE CREEK PROJECT AREA

-In addition to the sponsors mentioned in the SJMDP summary above, the following are other identified potential sponsors/funding agencies: Grimes County, Montgomery County, HCFCD, and TxDOT.
+In addition to the sponsors mentioned in the SJMDP summary above, Grimes County and TxDOT are other additional identified potential sponsors/funding agencies.
 Upon the completion of this project, an agency will also need to be determined to own and maintain the detention basins.

 The project aims to reduce flooding along Lake Creek by implementing three dry dam detention facilities to impound stream flow during flood events.
 The Caney Creek Detention consists of a dry dam detention facility approximately 0.3 miles upstream of SH 105 on Caney Creek.
 This dry dam detention facility includes a 0.76-mile-long earthen impoundment that would provide 19,750 acre-feet of storage capacity with a maximum dam height of 52 ft.
-Little Caney Creek Detention, which is located approximately 1.1 miles upstream of Lake Creek on Little Caney Creek, West of FM 1486 consists of a dry dam detention facility.
+Little Caney Creek Detention, which is located approximately 1.1 miles upstream of Lake Creek on Little Caney Creek, West of FM 1486, is a dry dam detention facility.
 The facility includes a 0.83-mile-long earthen impoundment that would provide 17,500 acre-feet of storage with a maximum dam height of 51 ft.
 Garrett's Creek Detention also consists of a dry dam detention facility, which is located 0.7 miles upstream of Lake Creek on Garrett's Creek.
-The facility includes a 1.2-mile-long earthen impoundment that would provide 16,850 acre-feet of storage below the 1% AEC water surface elevation with a maximum dam height of 43 ft.
-All detentions contain a primary outfall consisting of 3-5'x5' reinforced concrete block and secondary spillway approximately 200 ft in length, however Garrett's Creek secondary spillway has approximately 100 ft in length.
+The facility includes a 1.2-mile-long earthen impoundment that would provide 16,850 acre-feet of storage below the 1% ACE WSE with a maximum dam height of 43 ft.
+All detention basins contain a primary outfall consisting of 3-5'x5' reinforced concrete block and a secondary spillway approximately 200 ft in length; however, Garrett's Creek secondary spillway has approximately 100 ft in length.
+For a summary and additional information on this project refer to the one-page summary attached in Appendix 5-5.